keith-kurak/app-release-checklist-2/README.md

 - [ ] Sign up as a [Google Play developer](https://play.google.com/console/u/0/signup) ($25 USD one-time)

 ## 3. Build and deploy (and test!)
+### Express option for vibe-coders and others
+[Expo Launch](https://launch.expo.dev/) lets you deploy to Apple Testflight and EAS Hosting (web) right from your web browser, no CLI needed.
+Just bring a public Github repo.

 ### All
 - [ ] If there's any features you can't test in Expo Go, add those and create a [Development Build](https://docs.expo.dev/develop/development-builds/introduction/) to wrap up development.